CMMC Level 2 Compliance: How to Meet Requirements + Checklist

 Which defense contractors and subcontractors need CMMC Level 2?

-If your organization works with the DoD and handles CUI, you’ll need to achieve at least CMMC Level 2 certification.
+If your organization works with the DoD and handles Controlled Unclassified Information (CUI), you’ll need to achieve at least CMMC Level 2 certification.
 This includes both prime contractors and subcontractors that receive, process, store, or transmit CUI on behalf of the government or other contractors.

 What is CUI?

 CUI is sensitive information the federal government has deemed requires safeguarding but does not rise to the level of classified information.
-CUI is often related to national security, infrastructure, law enforcement, or other critical functions.
+More sensitive in nature than FCI, CUI is often related to national security, infrastructure, law enforcement, or other critical functions.

 Examples include: